 1. Apply directly to a particular project.
 Please see the list below.

 - Successful applicants will be contacted within two weeks of the application deadline.

 2. Apply to the open call.

 - Applicants for the open call will remain on a reserve list for a maximum of 6 months and may be contacted during that period if an opportunity arises.
 If an applicant is not contacted during this 6-month period, they may re-apply.

-Internships are remunerated at a rate based on the applicant's country of residence, as per the UNDP Stipend Rate.
+Internships are remunerated at a rate based on the country from where the internship is conducted, as per the UNDP Stipend Rate.

 The exact start and end dates of the internship are negotiable with the corresponding supervisor.